jsun969/rsp/notes/note.md

 - Partition like quick sort
 - Do partition until the pivot final position is the kth element

+### Choosing Pivot

+> ADM(3rd) P508
+> Works for quick sort as well

+- **Use randomization** - By randomly permuting the keys before sorting, you can eliminate the potential embarrassment of quadratic-time behavior on nearly sorted data.

+- **Median of three** - For your pivot element, use the median of the first, last, and middle elements of the array to increase the likelihood of partitioning the array into roughly equal pieces.
+Experiments suggest using a larger sample on big subarrays and a smaller sample on small ones.

+- **Leave small subarrays for insertion sort** - Terminating the quicksort recursion and switching to insertion sort makes sense when the subarrays get small, say fewer than 20 elements.
+You should experiment to identify the best switch point for your implementation.

+- **Do the smaller partition first** - You can minimize runtime memory by processing the smaller partition before the larger one.
+Since each successive stored call is at most half as large as the previous one, only $O(log(n))$ stack space is needed.

 ### Median of Medians

 1. Original Array `[12,3,5,7,19,26,14,21,2,8,6,10]`